 Travel Insurance for the Working Holiday Visa

 As you know, one of the requirements to obtain the Working Holiday Visa in France is to present travel insurance for the time of your trip.

 This insurance has to cover health and accidents that may occur during your stay in France.
 You have to cover the expenses related to illness, hospitalization, maternity, and disability for the 365 days of your visa and with a minimum amount of 30,000 Euros.

 That is, you need health and accident insurance for your entire stay in France with the Working Holiday Visa.

 What Insurance can you Buy for your Working Holiday in France?

 You will see online a lot of travel insurers for all kinds of visas and trips abroad.
-But I want to recommend to you since you’re going to France, a French insurance company.
+But I want to recommend it to you since you’re going to France, a French insurance company.

 This company knows how social security works in France and, of course, knows all the requirements you are asked at the French Consulate to obtain the Working Holiday.

 That’s why I think buy travel insurance with this French company is the best option.
 Besides, they have customer service in English and meet all the requirements required by this Visa.

 Working Holiday France insurance features

 When you get to France, you won’t have French social security.
 Chapka’s Cap Working Holiday France insurance covers your medical and hospitalization expenses in the event of sudden illness and a serious accident.

 This travel insurance will cover you in your day-to-day in France, whether during your work, in your leisure moments, when you do sports, and even if you travel to another country.